zeppehpt1/zeppehpt1.github.io/about.md

 - Built for Jekyll
 - Using the amazing Dark Poole theme

 Have questions or suggestions about anything?
-Feel free to [ask me on Twitter](https://twitter.com/zeppehh).
+Feel free to [send me a mail](zeppeh@icloud.com).

 Go to the forest!